-- (1) Review Authority: All information in the criminal intelligence file is subject to review at any time by the Chief Counsel, Attorney-in-Charge of the Organized Crime Section, Chief Investigator, Deputy Attorney General and Attorney General. - (2) CIUS Document Review: By July 1 of each year, the CIUS shall review a representative random sample of the materials in the file to determine the need for document classification change in accordance with this chapter. - (3) CIUS Operational Inspection: By July 1 of each year, the CIUS will inspect all aspects of the intelligence file operation.
+- (1) Review Authority: All information in the criminal intelligence file is subject to review at any time by the Chief Counsel, Attorney-in-Charge of the Organized Crime Section, Chief Investigator, CIU/AAG, Deputy Attorney General and Attorney General. - (2) CIUS Document Review: By July 1 of each year, the CIUS shall review a representative random sample of the materials in the file to determine the need for document classification change in accordance with this chapter. - (3) CIUS Operational Inspection: By July 1 of each year, the CIUS will inspect all aspects of the intelligence file operation.
 This inspection shall include, but not be limited to, the following: - (a) Parameters of Review: Review the CIU rules to insure they are in accordance with current law and accurately reflect the standards, policies and procedures of CJD.
-Check recently submitted documents to insure they meet CIU criteria.
+Check recently submitted criminal intelligence to insure it meets CIU criteria.
 Review indexing for compliance with established CIU procedures.
-Check completed source document for accuracy AKAs, monikers, categories, sequence numbers, and other requirements.
-Review the audit forms to ensure they are properly maintained and completed appropriately; - (b) Review Procedures: The CIU staff shall select at random five source documents from each major crime category.
+Check completed electronic source document for accuracy - AKAs, monikers, categories, sequence numbers, and other requirements.
+Review the electronic accounting audit information to ensure it is properly maintained and functioning appropriately - (b) Review Procedures: The CIU staff shall select at random five electronic source documents from each major crime category.
 Staff will review these documents to ensure that all materials meet file criteria.
-The out cards will be examined to ascertain that no file document is out of file for longer than the time prescribed by this chapter.
-Staff will ensure that purge forms are in place and complete.
-Staff will study all materials not meeting the criteria and will take immediate corrective action;

-(c) Criminal Intelligence Unit Supervisor's Report: The CIUS shall compose a written report of the findings of this review and shall submit the report to the Chief Counsel through the Chief Investigator and Attorney-in-Charge of the Organized Crime Section.
+Staff will ensure that electronic purge information is accurate and complete.
+Staff will study all materials not meeting the criteria and will take immediate corrective action; - (c) Criminal Intelligence Unit Supervisor's Report: The CIUS shall compose a written report of the findings of this review and shall submit the report to the Chief Counsel through the Chief Investigator and Attorney-in-Charge of the Organized Crime Section.
 The report will describe the general condition of the files and any corrective measures taken.

 Stats.
-Implemented: ORS 180.610(2), ORS 180.610(3), ORS 180.610(4), ORS 181.575 & 28 CFR §23.20
+Implemented: ORS 180.610(2), ORS 180.610(3), ORS 180.610(4), ORS 181.575 & 28 CFR § 23.20